 When the tech stack you use is compatible with the different parts of the development process, the app creation becomes smoother.

-While choosing the tech stack for mobile app development, you should invest time in research.
+While choosing the tech stack for a mobile app development firm, you should invest time in research.

 The suitable tech stack should offer you the following:

 The user experience on your app should be smooth and hassle-free.
 There are a few user-interface development tools and programming languages that are massive.